aphecetche/hugo-aphecetche/content/post/spack-for-o2.md

 > Spack offers a simple "spec" syntax that allows users to specify versions and configuration options.
 Package files are written in pure Python, and specs allow package authors to write a single script for many different builds of the same package.
 With Spack, you can build your software all the ways you want to.

 Spack and aliBuild actually share the idea of using recipes to describe the building of the packages.
-Spack recipes are python files (named`name_of_the_package/package.py`) while aliBuild recipes are shell scripts (e.g. `name_of_the_package.sh`).
+Spack recipes are actually called packages :package: and are python files (named`name_of_the_package/package.py`) while aliBuild recipes are shell scripts (e.g. `name_of_the_package.sh`).
 The advantage of Python here is that Spack offers a few base classes to ease the description of the builds, depending on the [build system](https://spack.readthedocs.io/en/latest/build_systems.html) used (e.g. cmake, autotools, meson, etc...).
 Also an advantage of Spack is that a single package file potentially describes the building of many versions of that package (which with aliBuild requires different versions of the recipe itself).
 While the aliBuild recipes are kept in a single repo (alidist), the Spack packages can be kept in separated repos (note however that Spack core comes with many packages).

 Spack is an open source project with a sizeable community and a quite good [documentation](https://spack.readthedocs.io/en/latest/).